Cost of Living Comparison Between Italy and South Korea Cost of Living Comparison Between Italy and South Korea

 Which country is cheaper for everyday spending?

-South Korea is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in South Korea: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 Which country has higher housing costs?

-Rent in Italy beats South Korea across the board, especially in major cities.
+Rent in Italy is consistently higher than in South Korea across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $2,000 a realistic budget in Italy or South Korea?
+Is $2,000 a realistic budget in Italy or in South Korea?

-In South Korea, $2,000 covers most cities easily.
-In Italy, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In South Korea, $2,000 covers most cities easily; in Italy it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-Should I move to Italy or South Korea?
+Should I move to Italy or to South Korea?

 Italy vs other spots: cost of living compared